 - Doomed Moral Victor: The death of the family is cristisized by Tyrion as being needlessly harsh and liable to lead to unrest in the future.
 Given Danys future fighting style, the killing of the Tarlys will likely go down in history as the Mad Queen's first atrocity.

 - Everybody's Dead, Dave: After Randyll and Dickon get burned alive, the only remaining male Tarly is Sam and he can't inherit due to his vows to the Night's Watch.
 Though this is very ambiguous at the end since Sam has left the Night's Watch, and seemingly rejoined the Maesters...but Gilly was pregnant with Sams child but they weren't married which would make the child a bastard and unable to inherit unless legitimized by royal decree.
+Which Bran might very well do if Samwell asked, but the subject isn't raised during their last onscreen conversation.

 - Fantasy Counterpart Culture: If the Tyrells from the north of the Reach are sort of an expy of northern France, the Tarlys in the southern Reach are sort of an expy of southern France.
 The Reach in general is an expy of France, and just as France has a historic/cultural divide between North and South, so does the Reach - notice that their costumes are nothing like the Tyrell household costumes, in contrast to the North or the Westerlands, where everyone imitates the fashions of the ruling family.
 Whereas the Tyrells seem to embody the more romantic and refined part of Medieval France, the Tarlys represent its rich martial culture.